 Can't participate in student leadership activity or attend the leadership conference?
 Student Life has partnered with the Central Piedmont Library to provide an online student leadership guide for you to access library materials and external resources related to leadership, including books, videos, and websites.

 Are you involved in or interested in serving in a leadership role in a campus student organization?
 Each spring, the Office of Student Life takes a group of students for a weekend-long leadership training.
 A powerful growth experience awaits you — are you ready to blaze a trail?

 - recruit quality student leaders for the upcoming academic year

-- give all participants an opportunity for personal growth and development
+- give you an opportunity for personal growth and development

 You can expect to be introduced to experiences to help you become more self-affirming, self-directed, open, and empathetic in your communication with others, and aware of strategies for planning and implementing campus activities.

-The three-day training workshop will include mini-lectures, group activities, small group discussions and sharing, directed conversations, team-building activities, and informal interaction with fellow participants and faculty/staff facilitators.
+The three-day training workshop includes mini-lectures, group activities, small group discussions and sharing, directed conversations, team-building activities, and informal interaction with fellow participants and faculty/staff facilitators.